openjdk/crac/test/jdk/jdk/crac/portable/README.md

 # Tests for portable CRaC

-For now these tests should be run manually.
-Each test file contains instructions on how to run it.
+Currently the tests should be run manually.
+Each test file contains the necessary instructions.